lb-account/project04-dbt-analytics/README.md

 # Google Analytics E-commerce Analysis with DBT and BigQuery

 ## 📌 Overview
-This project demonstrates how to use **DBT** (Data Build Tool) in conjunction with **BigQuery** to collect, transform, and analyze data from a public Google Analytics e-commerce dataset.
+This project demonstrates how to use **DBT** (Data Build Tool) in conjunction with **BigQuery** to collect, transform, and analyze data from a public [Google Analytics e-commerce dataset](https://support.google.com/analytics/answer/3437719?hl=en).
+The dataset provides 12 months (August 2016 to August 2017) of obfuscated Google Analytics 360 data from the Google Merchandise Store, a real ecommerce store that sells Google-branded merchandise.

+The data is typical of what an ecommerce website would see and includes the following information:

+- Traffic source data: information about where website visitors originate, including data about organic traffic, paid search traffic, and display traffic
+- Content data: information about the behavior of users on the site, such as URLs of pages that visitors look at, how they interact with content, etc.
+- Transactional data: information about the transactions on the Google Merchandise Store website.

 The goal is to showcase data transformation and analysis skills while applying best practices such as adding tests and documentation to ensure data integrity and maintainability.

-The project covers the entire workflow, from extracting raw data to transforming it into actionable insights, ensuring high data quality with testing, and documenting the steps for reproducibility and clarity.

 ## 📂 Contents
 - **dbt_project.yml** – The main DBT project configuration file